Josh Gruss

-Joshua Carl Gruss (born 14 March 1974), better known as Josh Gruss, is an entrepreneur, musician and songwriter based in New York City, United States.
+Joshua Carl "Josh" Gruss (born 14 March 1974), is an entrepreneur, musician and songwriter based in New York City, United States.
 He is a co-founder of Round Hill Music, an American music publishing company and co-owner of Quad Studios Nashville, a recording facility located on Music Row in Nashville, Tennessee.
 He is also a guitarist and songwriter with the Boston-based band Rubikon.
 Currently, Gruss serves as the chairman and CEO at Round Hill Music.

 Early life

 Gruss was born to Agneta Angel and Martin Gruss, in 1974, in New York City.
 His grandfather, Joseph S. Gruss, was a financier and a businessman.
 Gruss completed his high school education from Taft School in 1992 and joined Trinity College (Connecticut) where he graduated with a B.A. degree in 1996.
-In 2010, Gruss earned MBA degrees from Columbia University as well as from London Business School.
+In 2010, Gruss earned executive MBA degrees from Columbia University as well as from London Business School.
 He also studied music business and guitar at Berklee College of Music in Boston, Massachusetts.
-Prior to completing his education, Gruss spent six years in the US Coast Guard.